 For this, SHECA requires subscribers to generate a pair of new key replacing the key pair of expired certificate, which is called re-key.
-But, at many times, subscribers ask for maintaining the key pair of expired certificate while obtaining a new certificate, SHECA issues new certificates to
+But, at many times, subscribers ask for maintaining the key pair of expired certificate while obtaining a new certificate, SHECA issues new certificates to users using the existing key pair, which is called certificate renewal.

-Generally, both "re-key" and "renewal" are commonly described as "certificate renewal", focusing on the fact that the old certificate is being replaced with a new certificate and not emphasizing whether or not a new key pair is generated.
+Generally,both "re-key" and "renewal" are commonly described as "certificate renewal", focusing on the fact that the old certificate is being replaced with a new certificate and not emphasizing whether or not a new key pair is generated.
 In addition to some specific applications, it is not the point that the new key pair has generated in the certificate renewal.
-But

-SHECA often requires the subscriber to use the new key pair in the certificate renewal.
+But SHECA often requires the subscriber to use the new key pair in the certificate renewal.